ScreamBun/openc2-oif-orchestrator-2/oif-bt/README.md

 mkvirtualenv oif-bt
 ```

-- Is using vscode (higjly recommended) from the oif-bt director in cmdl enter the following to open vscode in this directory:
+- Is using vscode (highly recommended) from the oif-bt director in cmdl enter the following to open vscode in this directory:

 ```bash
 code .